 What Should I Do With a Damaged Car Seat?

 Lastly, do not reuse, sell, or give the car seat that was in the collision to another parent.
 We don’t want another child to be harmed due to a damaged car seat.
 Some retailers, such as Target, accept damaged child car seats for trade-in.
 This allows you to get credit for a replacement.
 Many cities have recycling programs for car seats damaged after an accident.
 If your city does not, then consider using a mail-in recycling service.

 Hopefully this blog has given you insight into why you should replace a child car seat after an accident.
 There are so many things to think about following a car wreck and getting a new car seat might not be at the top of your list.
 However, for the safety of your child, I urge you to make it a priority.
 If you’re having trouble getting compensation from your insurance company or believe that they’re pressuring you into accepting a low settlement then contact Patterson Legal Group immediately.

-Patterson Legal Group has more than 75 years of combined experience successfully representing injury victims in Kansas, Missouri, Nebraska, and Wyoming.
+Patterson Legal Group has more than 75 years of combined experience successfully representing injury victims in Kansas, Missouri, and Oklahoma.
 In addition to a track record of winning superior settlements, our staff works hard to make sure that our clients are treated with compassion and respect.
 Our firm offers free consultations and works on a “no win, no fee” basis, which means that you do not pay a dime unless money has been recovered on your behalf.